mebens/blackbulletiv.github.com/_posts/2011-06-30-lua-metatables-tutorial.md

 ## `__call`

-Last of all is the `__call` key, which allows you to call tables as functions.
+Next comes the `__call` key, which allows you to call tables as functions.
 A code example:

 {% highlight lua %}
 t = setmetatable({}, {